stone17/mytoyota-dashboard/README.md

 *   **Detailed Vehicle Status:** A compact, icon-driven panel showing the status of doors, windows, hood, and trunk.
 *   **Trip History:** A sortable and filterable table of all your trips, with an integrated map view for each route.
 *   **Data Import & Backfill:** Import trip history from a CSV file exported from the Toyota app, or backfill historical data directly from the Toyota API.
+*   **MQTT Integration:** Push live vehicle data to an MQTT broker for integration with home automation systems like Home Assistant and Domoticz.
+Includes support for Home Assistant MQTT Auto-Discovery.
 *   **Secure Credential Management:** Securely save your MyToyota username and password via the web interface.
 Credentials are encrypted on disk.
 *   **Configurable Polling:** Set the data refresh schedule to a fixed interval or a specific time of day.
 *   **Docker Support:** Easy to deploy and update using Docker and Docker Compose.